Help shape the use of genomic information in adult population healthcare

 You can take part if:

-• You are a healthcare professional who may encounter patients with genetic conditions or who may benefit from genetic testing now or in the future
+• You are a healthcare professional working in England who may work with genetic information now or in the future

 What you'll be asked: